 8) Search like a Pro.

-These two services let you pick your neighborhoods and most importantly, get alerts when any property is posted to quite a few different rental sites including Craigslist.
+You pick your neighborhoods and most importantly, get alerts when any property is posted to quite a few different rental sites including Craigslist.
 This gives you a fighting chance of being one of the first people to see a place (basically the only way to get an apartment).
 You can also check out walking scores, crime rates and some other cool factors that can help you in your decision making process.

 - Pro Tip: Take your email to the landlords about available apartments seriously.
 This is a sales pitch you want to nail.
 Optimize for making you and your roommate sound like attractive tenants without lying.
-If you’re looking to impress someone with an open room, this can help.

 9) He who hesitates, is lost.